Rethekk/Used-Vehicle-DataPK-Webscrap/README.md

 #                                                                               Used-Vehicle-DataPK-Webscrap
-# This project is solely done by ME(Rethek Kumar) as a personal project
+## This project is solely done by ME(Rethek Kumar) as a personal project
-## Used vehicle data is being scrapped from PakWheels Website

 The Output CSV file has 8 columns:
   - Gear Type
   - Fuel Type